-Webinars open up plenty of ways to create engaging and enriching presentations for your potential customers.
+Webinars offer plenty of ways to create engaging and enriching presentations for your potential customers.

 By getting an influential member of the industry to speak on your behalf, you stand a great chance of tapping into their entire contact list.

-And the best part is that most webinar platforms give you the option of hosting webinars with multiple presenters, which allows you to invite some influential guests to engage a wider audience.
+Most webinar platforms give you the option of hosting webinars with multiple presenters, which allows you to invite some influential guests to engage a wider audience.

-One perfect example is WebinarJam.
+One example is WebinarJam.

-WebinarJam allows you to invite up to six co-presenters and even host a roundtable of experts to share their knowledge.
+They allow you to invite up to six co-presenters and even host a roundtable of experts to share their knowledge.